o-holyshevskyi/TimeFlow/public/README.md

 **Privacy Policy**

-This privacy policy applies to the AccuRate app (hereby referred to as "Application") for mobile devices that was created by Oleksandr Holyshevskyi (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the AccuRate app (hereby referred to as "Application") for mobile devices that was created by Oleksandr Holyshevskyi (hereby referred to as "Service Provider") as a Freemium service.
 This service is intended for use "AS IS".

 **Information Collection and Use**

 The Application collects information when you download and use it.
-This information may include information such as
+This information may include information such as:

 *   Your device's Internet Protocol address (e.g. IP address)
 *   The pages of the Application that you visit, the time and date of your visit, the time spent on those pages
-*   The time spent on the Application
 *   The operating system you use on your mobile device
+*   Advertising ID (IDFA/GAID): Used to provide personalized advertisements and analytics.

+**Location Information**

-The Application does not gather precise information about the location of your mobile device.
+The Application does not request or collect precise geographical location data from your mobile device for its core functionality (time tracking).

-The Application collects your device's location, which helps the Service Provider determine your approximate geographical location and make use of in below ways:

-*   Geolocation Services: The Service Provider utilizes location data to provide features such as personalized content, relevant recommendations, and location-based services.
-*   Analytics and Improvements: Aggregated and anonymized location data helps the Service Provider to analyze user behavior, identify trends, and improve the overall performance and functionality of the Application.
-*   Third-Party Services: Periodically, the Service Provider may transmit anonymized location data to external services.
-These services assist them in enhancing the Application and optimizing their offerings.

-The Service Provider may use the information you provided to contact you from time to time to provide you with important information, required notices and marketing promotions.

-For a better experience, while using the Application, the Service Provider may require you to provide us with certain personally identifiable information.
-The information that the Service Provider request will be retained by them and used as described in this privacy policy.
+However, the Application integrates third-party services (such as AdMob) which may collect and use approximate location data derived from your IP address to serve relevant advertisements and analyze ad performance.

 **Third Party Access**